huskynz/6/readme.md

-HuskyNZ's gen6 website useing a styals from g5
+Welcome to gen6 of HuskyNZ's website Now with a docker image and gen7 on the way soon